Exhaustive goodness-of-fit via smoothed inference and graphics: Background: comparison distributions and smooth tests

-where $d_m(G(x);G,F)$ is a representation of \eqref{cd} by means of a series of $m$ functions of $G(x)$, denoted by $h_j(G(x))$, which together form a complete orthonormal basis on $[0,1]$.
+where $d_m(G(x);G,F)$ is a representation of the comparison density in \eqref{cd} by means of a series of $m$ functions of $G(x)$, denoted by $h_j(G(x))$, which together form a complete orthonormal basis on $[0,1]$.
 Table \ref{families} summarizes possible specifications of $d_m(G(x);G,F)$ proposed in the literature.
-Clearly, $d_m(x)=d(x)$ and $f_m(x)=f(x)$, whenever $m=R-1$, if $X$ is discrete, or when $m=\infty$, if $X$ is continuous.
+Clearly, $d_m(x)=d(x)$ and $f_m(x)=f(x)$, whenever $m=R-1$, if $X$ is discrete, with $R$ being the total number of distinct mass points of $X$, or when $m=\infty$, if $X$ is continuous.
 For the moment, we consider $m$ to be chosen arbitrarily; a discussion on the choice of $m$ is postponed to Section \ref{extensions}.

 Finally, given a set of independent and identically distributed (i.i.d.) observations $x_1,\dots,x_n$ from $X_1,\dots,X_n$, with $X_i\sim F$, for all $i=1,\dots,n$, a smooth test is constructed by testing, for any of the models in Table \ref{families}, the hypotheses $H_0:\bm{\theta}=0$ versus $H_1:\bm{\theta}\neq 0$ (or $H_0:\bm{\tau}=0$ versus $H_1:\bm{\tau}\neq 0$ for \citet{neyman37}).
 The test statistic takes the form and follows, asymptotically, a $\chi^2_m$ distribution under $H_0$ (see \citet[Ch.
 4]{thas} for a self-contained review on smooth tests).
 Finally, a rejection of $H_0$ implies that the smooth model fits the data significantly better than the hypothesized model $g$.